GabrielZelva/Praat-Advanced-Vowel-Analysis/README.md

 ## Some other programs I have publicly available:

-Vowel visualization tool designed to take in the output form this script:
+**Vowel visualization tool designed to take in the output form this script**:

 https://swlbj4-gabriel-p0.shinyapps.io/Vowel_Visualizer/

-(Really basic, made for classroom)
+*Really basic, made for classroom.*

-Spanish future tense searcher:
+**Spanish future tense searcher**:

 https://swlbj4-gabriel-p0.shinyapps.io/Buscador_de_futuros_interactivo/

-(You put in text, you get back sentences containing your selected future tense)
+*You put in text, you get back sentences containing your selected future tense.*

-Spanish present tense searcher:
+**Spanish present tense searcher**:

 https://swlbj4-gabriel-p0.shinyapps.io/spanish_present_tense_searcher/

-(You put in text, you get back sentences containing present tense)
+*You put in text, you get back sentences containing present tense.*

 ## Contact:
 If you have any questions or problems, feel free to contact me at: